frenck/spook/documentation/misc.md

 ```

 :::{warning}
 When enabling `force`, by setting it to `true`, Home Assistant will restart immediately, ignoring all safety guards.
 This means it will ignore **everything**.
-It will not check your configuration and it will even interrupt database migrations and just kill Home Assistant to restart it as fast as possible.
-This is not recommended, and should only be used when absolutely necessary.
+It will not check your configuration, and it will even interrupt database migrations and just kill Home Assistant to restart it as fast as possible.
+This is not recommended and should only be used when absolutely necessary.
 :::

 :::{seealso} Example {term}`service call <service call>` in {term}`YAML`